istevenful/Fragmented-Memories/README.md

 ## User Interface

-Each scene within our game have similar/identical UI components to give the player a sense of familiarity throughout the game.
+Steven: Each scene within our game have similar/identical UI components to give the player a sense of familiarity throughout the game.
 The majority of text are used with TextMeshPro.
 * Menu: The menu is very simplistic with only a “Play”, “Options” and “Exit” button focus we carry throughout our whole game is design and functionality.
 Using panels, buttons, and images, we create a very simple yet pleasant to look at menu.
 The incorporation of music ties in with the tone of our story and game, sad, yet beautiful.
 Art: (https://github.com/istevenful/Fragmented-Memories/blob/master/Fragmented%20Memories/Assets/Artwork%20and%20Game%20Assets/Title%20Screen.jpg) and Music: (https://github.com/istevenful/Fragmented-Memories/blob/master/Fragmented%20Memories/Assets/Music/Sadness%20and%20Sorrow%20-%20Naruto%20%5BPiano%20Tutorial%5D%20(Synthesia).mp3).
 Using UnityEngine.SceneManagement; we are able to go to the next scene on play.
 Main Menu Script here: (https://github.com/istevenful/Fragmented-Memories/blob/master/Fragmented%20Memories/Assets/Scripts/MainMenu.cs)